-National Reconciliation Week is recognised each year from the 27 May until 3 June and the 2021 theme is More than a Word, Reconciliation Takes Action.
+National Reconciliation Week runs each year from 27 May until 3 June.

-The dates of Reconciliation Week are significant milestones in the reconciliation journey, the successful 1967 referendum and the High Court Mabo decision respectively.
+These dates commemorate two significant milestones in the reconciliation journey – the successful 1967 referendum, and the High Court Mabo decision respectively.

-The 1967 referendum on 27 May was historical, more than 90% of Australians voted 'yes' to changing the constitution to include Aboriginal people in the census and allow the Commonwealth to create laws for Aboriginal people.
+The 1967 referendum on 27 May was historic, with more than 90% of Australians voted 'yes' to changing the constitution to include Aboriginal people in the census and allow the Commonwealth to create laws for Aboriginal people.

 Since then much has happened, including greater acknowledgement of Aboriginal and Torres Strait Islander rights to land and sea; understanding of the impact of colonisation; past government policies and practices; and an embracing of stories of Aboriginal and Torres Strait Islander success and contribution.